Important considerations when converting a Traditional IRA or TSP Account into a Roth IRA

-With less than four weeks remaining in calendar year 2019, federal employees and annuitants still have time to save on federal and state income taxes over the long term by converting some of their traditional IRAs to Roth IRAs and/or transferring a portion of their traditional TSP accounts to Roth IRAs.
+With less than six months remaining in the year, federal employees and annuitants still have time to save on federal and state income taxes over the long term by converting some of their traditional IRAs to Roth IRAs and/or transferring a portion of their traditional TSP accounts to Roth IRAs.
 While there is an immediate tax liability when performing a Roth IRA conversion and transferring a portion of one’s traditional TSP account to a Roth IRA, the cost of paying the taxes due now could be relatively small when compared with the future benefits.
 This column discusses these future benefits and some of the important considerations that employees and annuitants should think about before performing a traditional IRA conversion or traditional TSP transfer to a Roth IRA.

 Some Reasons Why Paying Taxes Now Rather Than Later Makes Financial Sense